ayeryn/nextjs-dashboard/notes.md

 In summary, this code sets up a basic functional component that accepts a `status` prop of type `string`.

 ## Fonts

-### Why Optimize Fonts?
+### Why optimize fonts?

-Fonts play a significant role in the design of a website, but using custom fonts in your prohect can affect **performance** if the font files need to be fetched and loaded.
+Fonts play a significant role in the design of a website, but using custom fonts in your project can affect **performance** if the font files need to be fetched and loaded.

 ### `next/fonts`

 `next/fonts` is a module for automatically optimizing fonts in the application.

-  - It downloads font files at build tiume and hosts them with your other static assets
+- It downloads font files at build time and hosts them with your other static assets
-  - This means when a user visits your application, there are no additional nextwork requests for fonts which would impact performance.
+- This means when a user visits your application, there are no additional network requests for fonts which would impact performance.

 ### Primary Font

 This is the font being used throughout the application and applied to the **`<body>`** tag.

 ```js
 import { inter } from '@/app/ui/fonts'